techidaily/site-twitter-clips/source/_posts/updated-in-2024-understanding-aspect-ratio-regulations-on-twitter.md

 <img height="0" width="0" src="https://bluettius.sjv.io/i/5597632/2139119/17108" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+### 4\.
+Flash that Logo

+Twitter recommends that brands place their logos within their video frame and just immediately at the start of the video to drive brand association from the beginning.
+When logos are placed evidently, the brand recall will increase by 30%.

+You can also put your logo in the upper right or left-hand corner of your video to increase the chances of the brand recall but make sure it is in a more catchy position.

 ### 5\.
 Include Captions

 93% of videos on Twitter are viewed through mobile phones; therefore, it's important to have a video accompanied by sound.
 This is because many people use Twitter and other social media when they are on the go, and in some cases, they might not access sound.